mahugnon/PowerUnitHonore/README.md

 ## PBL regeneration with Powerbuilder Orcascr170
 Powerbuilder binary files **.pbl**  represents a Powerbuilder library and can only be read by the Powerbuilder IDE.
 For a  versioned Powerbuilder project, only sources code are up to date, but **pbl** are not.
 As consequence, when you run the project outdated version is run.

-One need to refresh the project update **pbl** files.
+One need to refresh the project update **pbl** files to update library files **.pbl**.
 This can be done with the Powerbuilder IDE or from the command-line using **Orcascript** command-line tool provided by Powerbuilder.

 Here I present a way to refresh **pbl** using command-line.
 This can be used as a post-commit script or simply CI build step( a step before unit tests running).
 Regenerating binary files PBL for version controlling in Powerbuilder is not obvious and quite tricky.
 The first thing to know is that when you are versioning a Powerbuilder project, the IDE PB17 creates a folder named ws_objects where it puts all the source grouped in a directory corresponding to the library that the source belongs to.